KevinDanikowski/chargebee-languages/README.md

 Chargebee allows a certain number of languages out of the box (https://www.chargebee.com/docs/supported-locales.html), roughly 6.
 There are, however, around 30 supported by chargebee which you can choose to translate yourself (https://www.chargebee.com/docs/configure-multiple-languages.html).
 Here is a simple node package to translate those languages easily and efficiently.

+# Using Pre-translated values

+There is a sample provided for all the languages that are machine translated that are free for you to use.
+These do not include `mandatory` folders or those CSV files.
+You will need to run TranslateChargebee.js after adding your `mandatory` folders.
+There are no guarantees the translations are correct, as they were made by a machine translator.

 # Running

 **First: Config**, edit the config in `TranslateChargebee.js` if the defaults don't work for you.
 FYI there is around 2250 keys to translate per blank language.